 What cashback does Funding Circle offer its new investors?

-Funding Circle current cashback rates offered are as follows:
+Prior to pausing new investment, Funding Circle cashback rates were as follows:

 - £50 cashback (Amazon voucher) for investments of £2,000 or more